tawroot/antigravity-cleaner/README.md

 ## 💖 Support the Mission (Campaign)
 **We are in a race against time.**
+**We are in a race against time.**
 Sanctions and restrictions are constantly evolving.
-To keep Antigravity Cleaner ahead of the curve (and to finally port it to **macOS & Linux**), we need to dedicate hundreds of dev-hours.
+Antigravity Cleaner v4.1.0 is now **cross-platform**, but maintaining it for Windows, macOS, and Linux requires dedicated effort.

 **Your support is the fuel for this engine.**
 If this tool saved you hours of debugging or fixed your region-locked account, please consider donating.
 It helps us stay awake, code faster, and fight for a free internet.